Sphereon-SDK/did-mapping-sdk/java11-native/docs/DidMapControllerApi.md

 Get a stored DID Map

-Submit a list of DID Maps, associating a User ID to the necessary DID information for authentication
+Retrieve a previously stored DID Map based of an App ID and User ID

 ### Example